Young Pioneer Tours

 Transnistria is an extremely unique place nestled away in Eastern Europe, as previously mentioned – very little has changed.
 The self-governed state has preserved its Soviet heritage making it one of the best places to see Soviet art such as mosaics, murals, bas reliefs, monuments, and stained glass windows.

-Having traveled the length of Transnistria on multiple occasions during tours and weekend trips both the North and South of the state have an abundant amount of Soviet mosaics freely displayed in public.
+Having travelled the length of Transnistria on multiple occasions during group tours and weekend trips both to the North and South of the de facto state. there are an abundant amount of Soviet mosaics freely displayed in public.
 However many of these go unnoticed by the residents.

 The best way to experience and see these beautiful Soviet mosaics is to join one of our many group or private tours to Transnistria, click here to find out more.